walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ## Counting block break events for each player

-I can use a Javascript lookup table (a plain old Javascript object) to keep a count of how many blocks each player has broken ...
+I can use a JavaScript lookup table (a plain old JavaScript object) to keep a count of how many blocks each player has broken ...

 #### block-break-counter.js